Swallow's Nest

 From £50 per night

-Quirky house in Devon: Unforgettable.
-Quirky.
-Different in every way.
-Whether it's wild swimming or cooking on the Kamado barbecue, a holiday in this free-spirited farmstead retreat is genuinely unique.
+Quirky house in Devon: Whether you’re wild swimming in the River Exe or cooking on the Kamado barbecue in the alfresco kitchen, a holiday at this free-spirited farmstead retreat is an escape like no other.

 General